Are you considering a move to the tropical paradise of Hawaii? If yes, this article is just perfect for you!.

 Hawaii has marginal tax rates of 8.25%, which is lower than California’s rate of 13.3%.
 The taxes are higher in California compared to Hawaii.

-7. Hawaii Public Transportation
+7. Transportation in Hawaii

 Transportation is only via bus, and there are no trains or subways in Hawaii.
 The bus networks are the popular means of transportation.
-Oahu’s bus system is the best network of public transportation in Hawaii.
-The best time to visit Hawaii is summer.

 Bus tickets are priced at $2.75 per ticket and are the cheapest commute mode.